 "The taking care of ourselves and each other belonging group is made up of colleagues from across all areas of SSE who have come together because they have a genuine desire to be healthy and happy at work and take care of others.
 To date, we have just over 300 members which include many of our Mental Health First Aiders.
 Since launching the group we have shared tips and ideas on mental health, physical health and everything in between.

-During Covid our group was very active and the learning and sharing really did make a difference to many people.
+During Covid, our group was very active and the learning and sharing really did make a difference to many people.
 Just knowing you could check in somewhere, to share, listen and learn without judgement was so helpful to many.
 Personally, I have learnt so much from our members – it’s great to have such a strong community of like-minded people you can call on for support.

 I’ve been with SSE for almost 7 years and in that time I have worked in different areas of the organisation but always within communications and engagement.
 My current role is Head of SHE Engagement where I support the SHE team to ensure that all our communities get home safe at the end of every day.
 I’ve always had a keen interest in Health and Wellbeing and am a mental health first aider.
 When the opportunity to lead this group came up, I was really pleased to volunteer."

-"My name is Asma Sangha, I have been with SSE for almost 8 years.
+"My name is Asma Masood, I have been with SSE for almost 8 years.
 I started as a Document controller in renewables and now work in Transmission as a Change Co-ordinator.
 Diversity and Inclusion has always been important to me and as someone from an ethnic minority, I am sad to say I have dealt with my fair share of repercussions as a consequence throughout my working life.
 I have always sought out ways to make things better, to make meaningful changes for me and others around me.

 The murder of George Floyd shook me to my core (as I know it did many others), after this I made a promise to start a conversation, to speak up and speak out, as difficult as it has been I felt there was no alternative.
 The opportunity was presented to create a space to do just that in the form of the Belonging in SSE Black and Ethnic minority group.
 This space is for anyone who wants to share their lived experience, discuss a topic or simply to learn from a different perspective.
 My strong belief is that it is in our differences where the real value can be gained and the only way for us to make progress.

 I lead the Belonging to SSE Black and Ethnic minority group, we have a membership of almost 100 people at the moment and it is gaining momentum.
 The biggest achievement is the diversity within the group itself, we have individuals from lots of different backgrounds which is wonderful and serves as an example of the importance and benefits of diversity.
 The greatest achievement in the group is the chain reaction it has caused throughout the organisation in the less than 12 months of its existence, the conversations that have been had, the questions that are being asked and the solutions that are being sought.
 A path to real meaningful progress and change.
-The group has also been highlighted in SSE’s recent annual report as playing a part is creating an inclusive and racially diverse SSE."
+The group has also been highlighted in SSE’s recent annual report as playing a part in creating an inclusive and racially diverse SSE."

 "I am Moira MacLeod and I lead the Menopause Community.
 The Communities were launched in September 2020 and, prior to that, I had been hosting Menopause Cafes at SSE.
-The community allows a space where we can raise awareness and understanding of the menopause.
-It is about changing the way we view the menopause, reframing it and turning it into an opportunity to begin a new chapter in our lives.
+The community allows a space where we can raise awareness and understanding of menopause.
+It is about changing the way we view menopause, reframing it and turning it into an opportunity to begin a new chapter in our lives.
 Also, it is about exploring our choices and enabling positive change in our life.
-I love the community which now has just over 100 members, because it is a great opportunity for people to get together, offer support and share experiences in a welcoming, safe and comfortable environment.
+I love the community which now has just over 100 members because it is a great opportunity for people to get together, offer support and share experiences in a welcoming, safe and comfortable environment.

 Involvement with the community has been so rewarding, and the feedback has been really positive.
-I can’t thank the members enough for being so open and honest, some of their comments.
+I can’t thank the members enough for being so open and honest, in some of their comments.

 This group is amazing, so supportive.
 It made me realise that I was going through peri-menopause and that I wasn't on my own.
 It also gave me the courage to get help and I didn't have to suffer."